Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Frenchs Forest, placing the area among the bottom 25% of areas assessed nationally

-Frenchs Forest has averaged approximately 29 new dwelling approvals annually.
-Between FY-21 and FY-25, around 146 homes were approved, with an additional 23 approved so far in FY-26.
+Frenchs Forest averaged approximately 29 new dwelling approvals annually based on AreaSearch analysis of ABS building approval numbers.
+Between FY-21 and FY-25, an estimated 146 homes were approved, with a further 23 approved in FY-26.
 Over the past five financial years, an average of 1.5 people moved to the area per dwelling built.
-However, this rate increased to 13 people per dwelling over the last two financial years, indicating growing popularity and potential supply constraints.
+However, this increased to 13 people per dwelling over the past two financial years, indicating growing popularity and potential supply constraints.

 Frequently Asked Questions - Development